-My last book, Emerald Wren And The Coven Of Seven, came out in 2018 right before we went into production on Gracemarch, and I wrote a short children’s book with my daughter in 2019.
+My last book, Emerald Wren And The Coven Of Seven, came out in 2018 right before we went into production on Gracemarch.
+I wrote a short children’s book, Nature-Girl Vs Worst Nightmare, with my daughter in 2019.
 And since then…

 It’s true, my work has been very focussed on scripts.
-I worked on scripts for Gracemarch, then further pilots and film scripts for development, and then moved onto Hollowhood, which filmed at the beginning of 2020.
+I worked on scripts for Gracemarch, then further pilots and film scripts for development.
+Then I moved onto Hollowhood, which filmed at the beginning of 2020.

 Now, other than blogging and YouTubing, my work is the post-production of Hollowhood.